survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 [ESLint](http://eslint.org/) is the most versatile linting solution for JavaScript.
 It builds on top of ideas presented by JSLint and JSHint.
 More importantly it allows you to develop custom rules.
 As a result, a nice set of rules have been developed for React in the form of [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react).

-T> Since *v1.4.0* ESLint supports a feature known as [autofixing](http://eslint.org/blog/2015/09/eslint-v1.4.0-released/).
+T> Since *v1.4.0* ESLint supports [autofixing](http://eslint.org/blog/2015/09/eslint-v1.4.0-released/).
 It allows you to perform certain rule fixes automatically.
 To activate it, pass the flag `--fix` to the tool.
 It is also possible to use this feature with webpack, although you should be careful with it. [js-beautify](https://www.npmjs.com/package/js-beautify) can perform a similar operation.

 ### Connecting ESlint with *package.json*